bdd100k/bdd100k/doc/source/evaluate.rst

             - x2: float
             - y2: float

-When you submit your results, save your results in a JSON file and then compress it into a zip file.
+You can submit your predictions to our `evaluation server <https://eval.ai/web/challenges/challenge-page/1260>`__ hosted on EvalAI.
+The submission file needs to be a JSON file.

 Run Evaluation on Your Own
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^